Learn Chinese, Math, English ELA online with WuKong Education!

 How to write Dragon in Chinese?

 The word Dragon is written as 龙 (Long).
-This is the Chinese way to write dragon in Chinese language.
+This is the Chinese way to write dragon in the Chinese language.
 Previously, it was written in the shape of a dragon with two eyes and claws.

-Dragon in Simplified Chinese:
+Dragon in Chinese:

 Origin and Significance:

-Power of Dragon in Chinese Culture:
+Power of the Dragon in Chinese Culture:

 The power of the Dragon in Chinese culture can be seen from the fact that they consider the dragon to be ruling over the rainfall, their good luck, good health, seas, oceans, and many other positive things in their lives.
-They consider their lives to be dependent on the blessings from the dragon.
+They consider their lives to be dependent on the blessings of the dragon.
 They also consider that the dragon distributes energy in their homes.

 Concept of Dragon in Chinese Art and Architecture

-Symbolism behind Dragon in Chinese
+Symbolism behind the Dragon in Chinese

 Summary: